YaolinGe/CSharp/notes.md

 - `people = people.OrderBy(x => x.LastName).ToList(); ` to order the selected list from the library.
 - class proliferation leads to stovepipe design.
 - `caskaydiacove nerd font` to change `!=` to math unequal to sign.
+- `public async Task function()` to return `Task` from a asynchronous function, do not return `void` from an asynchronous method.
+- `await` should be used for that specific task.

 # Design patterns for C#